Monday, June 16, 2025

 Celine Dion- "Hymne A L'Amour", July 2024

 Celine Dion is a fighter.
 Stiff-person Disease kept her out of the limelight for four years.
 Still, she triumphantly returned to close the 2024 Olympics Opening Ceremony in Paris, France, with a stunning tour de force performance of Edith Piaf’s "Hymne A L'Amour".
-Singing on the balcony of the Eiffel Tower with the giant Olympic rings framing the scene, Celine showed the world what courage and perseverance look like.
+Singing on the balcony of the Eiffel Tower with the giant Olympic rings framing the scene and the rain pouring down, Celine showed the world what courage and perseverance look like.
+Incroyable!

 “If the sky should fall into the sea, and the stars fade all around me …”